 Application Process and Important Dates

 Thank you for your interest in our combined Internal Medicine-Pediatrics Residency Training Program at the University of Colorado School of Medicine.
-All interviews will be held virtually between November 2021 – January 2022.
+All interviews will be held virtually between November 2023 – January 2024.
 Please review our application requirements below.
 If you are unable to meet one of these requirements (e.g. a LOR from both IM and Pediatrics) please let us know.
-We recognize that COVID-19 has impacted all of our lives in unique ways, and as a program we aim to be flexible and supportive during this challenging time.
+As a program we aim to be flexible and supportive and understand different circumstances may come up.

 Applications are reviewed (via ERAS) by our program from September through November 30th.
 Our committee members have all completed an implicit bias training and are committed to a holistic review of each application.